 - Final Thoughts on Medigap Plans

 Aetna is a big provider that offers coverage throughout the country.
 Their plans all come with a 30 day free look period, as well as a household discount.
-Aetna offers coverage for most states but notably doesn’t offer Medigap plans in Massachusetts, Wisconsin, or Minnesota.
-Read the review.
+Aetna offers coverage for most states.

-Mutual of Omaha plans are offered in all 50 states.
-These plans offer a 12% household discount, the ability to see any doctor that accepts Medicare, and no policy fees.
-Mutual of Omaha applications are also very easy to do online, and they’ll send you a temporary ID card via e-mail after you enroll.
-Read the review.
+Mutual of Omaha or one of its affiliates offers plans in all 50 states.
+These plans may offer a household discount, the ability to see any doctor that accepts Medicare, and no policy fees.
+Mutual of Omaha applications are easy to do online, and they’ll send you a temporary ID card via e-mail after you enroll.
+To learn more or apply now click here.

 Anthem plans are offered in 14 different states.
-They usually use attained-age pricing, which means that premiums can go up with age.
-Anthem only offers Plans A, N, F, and G, but these are among the most popular.
 These plans come with a household discount, automatic payment options, and year in advance payment.

 Blue Cross Blue Shield offers plans F, N, and G throughout most of the country.
 These plans come with a household discount as well as provider options.
-Because Blue Cross Blue Shield is a very large and stable company, they have an A rating by A.M.
-Best.
 They also offer portable coverage, so you can use these plans anywhere that accepts Medicare.
-Read the review.

-Manhattan Life offers Plans A, C, F, G, and N in 35 states.
+Manhattan Life offers Plans A, C, F, G, and N in over 35 states.
 These plans come with a household discount of up to 7%.
 They are very competitive in many areas across the country and are a top choice for your supplement plan.
-Read the review.

-Medico is an A-rated company that offers Medigap plans in many states.
-Their Plan F coverage is especially competitive in many parts of the country.
-With Medico, you’ll be able to use your plan with any doctor that accepts Medicare, and their premiums have been very stable over time.
-Read the review.
+Medico offers Medigap plans in many states.
+With Medico, you’ll be able to use your plan with any doctor that accepts Medicare.
+A household discount is offered where available.

-Bankers Fidelity offers Medigap plans in 37 states.
+ACE Proprety and Casualty (CHUBB) offers Medigap plans in over 30 states.
 They offer a wide variety of plans, but you’ll need to check to see if a given plan is available in your state.
 They offer a household discount as well.
-Read the review.

 New Era Life offers Medigap plans under a few subsidiaries.
 These are the New Era Life Insurance Company, Philadelphia American Life Insurance Company, and New Era Life Insurance Company of the Midwest.
-They have a B+ rating from A.M.
-Best, which means that they are quite financially stable and unlikely to offer sudden price increases.
 They offer portable coverage, so you can use your coverage with any doctor that accepts Medicare.
-Read the review.

-CSI Life, as their name states, started out as a life insurance provider.
-They offer Medigap plans in many states, and are backed by a strong parent company, Berkshire Hathaway.
-They offer portable coverage, a 30-day free look period, and very competitive premiums in the states where they operate.
-Read the review.
+Allstate Health Solutions offered Medigap plans in many states.
+They offer portable coverage, a 30-day free look period, in the states where they operate.

 How to Choose the Best Medigap Company